 A standard homeowner policy does not pay for damage due to floods, routine tear and wear or earthquake.
 Buy enough coverage to cater for all costs of rebuilding the home.

 The coverage covers sports equipment, furniture, clothes and other personal items in the policy cover.
 The coverage is 50-70 percent of the total amount covering the home structure.

 Conduct a home inventory to enable you to know precisely the amount of coverage to purchase.

 Personal belongings coverage includes items off the premises.
-Expensive items like art, jewellery, silverware, furs, collectable can be included in the coverage.
+Expensive items like art, jewelry, silverware, furs, collectibles can be included in the coverage.

 Purchase a special personal property floater or endorsement if you want to ensure the items for their full value.
 You can include shrubs, trees or plants under the standard insurance package for about $500 per item.
 Plants and trees are covered for diseases if they are not well maintained.

 Liability coverage takes care of lawsuits for property damage or bodily injury that you or your family members cause to other people.
 The cover pays for any damage that your pet cause.
 Therefore, if your son or daughter accidentally ruins your neighbor’s expensive flower vase or rug, you are well covered.
 However, if your family destroys your rug, there is no cover.

 The liability part of the insurance policy pays for the award from a court process and the cost of defending you in a court of law.
 The coverage is up to the limit in your insurance policy documents.

 Liability limits start at about $100,000, but you can discuss with the insurance professional whether to purchase a higher protection.
 If you have significant assets and want extra coverage than the limit under the policy, you can purchase an umbrella liability policy which offers you broad coverage with higher liability limits for more expensive neighborhoods.